Geocaching: Geocache types

-Traditional cache

-The simplest form of a geocache.
-It consists of a container with a log sheet, and is located at the posted coordinates.
-Cache containers come in many different sizes.

 Night cache

 These caches are intended to be found at night, usually by use of a UV torch.
+These caches often have the "recommended at night" attribute and are not an official type of geocache.

 Multi-cache

-These caches include at least one stage in addition to the physical final container with a log sheet.
-The posted coordinates for a multi-cache are the first stage.
-At each stage, the geocacher gathers information that leads them to the next stage or to the final container.
 Multi-caches can consist of physical stages (i.e. the first stage contains coordinates for the next stage and so forth) or virtual stages (i.e. the first stage is a historical marker where geocachers have to answer questions to calculate the coordinates to the final physical container).

 Mystery cache

-Also called a 'puzzle cache', players might need to solve a puzzle or bring a special tool to reveal the next waypoint or final coordinates.
-Most often, the final container is not at the posted coordinates which is noted in the cache description.
 Some puzzles can be easy and involve basic math operations or they can be quite difficult, with some of the more challenging ones requiring a firm understanding of computer programming.
 Geocaching Toolbox, a website dedicated to create and solve puzzle geocaches, provides a comprehensive list of common puzzle cache ciphers.

 There are also some subcategories of the mystery cache, which are normally listed as a Mystery Type, which are listed below.

 Challenge cache

 This requires a geocacher to complete a reasonably attainable geocaching-related task before being able to log the cache as a find online.
-It does not restrict geocachers from finding the cache and signing the logbook at anytime.
-However a geocacher is not allowed to log a find on the geocaching website unless they qualify for the challenge specified in the cache description.
+Some challenge cache owners do not restrict geocachers from finding the cache and signing the logbook at any time, others stipulate the logbook cannot be signed until the challenge requirements have been met.
+However, a geocacher is not allowed to log a find on the geocaching website unless they qualify for the challenge specified in the cache description.
 Examples include finding a number of caches that meet a category, completing a number of cache finds within a period of time, or finding a cache for every calendar day.

 Since 2017, Groundspeak has required new challenges to have a geochecker in which users can put their name into an algorithm to see if they qualify without the need of physically checking all of one's previous finds.
 These geocheckers can be requested using the ProjectGC forums where volunteers can write and create scripts for specific challenges.
 Groundspeak also has been more strict into what types of challenges are published.
 For example, prior to 2017 it was possible to create a challenge cache to find 10 caches that have a food item in the title.
 Under current guidelines, this is no longer allowed because it restricts geocachers to find specific geocaches.
 Instead, Groundspeak has encouraged new challenges to be more creative.
 Acceptable challenges include finding caches in 10 states, finding 100 traditional geocaches, or finding 1000 geocaches with the "wheelchair accessible" attribute.